What’s legal – and what’s not – on your bike?

-- Cycling on a road or other public place (including a bridleway) whilst unfit through drink or drugs carries a fine up to £1000.
+- Cycling on a road or other public place (including a bridleway) while unfit through drink or drugs carries a fine up to £1,000.
 There's no breath test for this and no blood alcohol or other legal limits.
-The key question is simply whether you are under the influence to the extent that you're incapable of having proper control of your bike.
+The key question is simply whether you are under the influence to the extent that you’re incapable of having proper control of your bike.

 Careless, dangerous and furious cycling – you must not:

-- Cycle carelessly, meaning without due care and attention or reasonable consideration for other road users (£1000 max fine), or dangerously £2500 max fine).
+- Cycle carelessly, meaning without due care and attention or reasonable consideration for other road users (£1,000 max fine) or dangerously (£2,500 max fine).
 The test for these offences replicates that for careless and dangerous driving, so careless is a standard below that of a competent and careful cyclist, and dangerous is far below that standard and it must also be obviously dangerous to a competent and careful cyclist.
-It's the 'reasonable consideration for other road users' point which occasionally causes difficulty, with some police officers interpreting this incorrectly as a requirement for cyclists to move over to allow cars to overtake, forgetting that cyclists often assume the primary position to discourage unsafe overtaking.
+It’s the ‘reasonable consideration for other road users’ point which occasionally causes difficulty, with some police officers interpreting this incorrectly as a requirement for cyclists to move over to allow cars to overtake, forgetting that cyclists often assume primary position to discourage unsafe overtaking.

 - Cycle furiously (no injury caused).
-You can't be prosecuted for speeding whilst cycling as speeding offences are specific to motor vehicles, although there are exceptions where local byelaws apply such as the Royal Parks.
-Under the 1847 Town and Police Clauses Act you can however be fined up to £1000 for cycling furiously, hence cycling too fast for the conditions can potentially lead to either a furious cycling or careless cycling charge.
+You can’t be prosecuted for speeding while cycling as speeding offences are specific to motor vehicles, although there are exceptions where local byelaws apply such as the Royal Parks.
+Under the 1847 Town and Police Clauses Act you can, however, be fined up to £1,000 for cycling furiously, hence cycling too fast for the conditions can potentially lead to either a furious cycling or careless cycling charge.

-- Where there is an advanced stop line (ASL) cyclists can of course position themselves ahead of the motorised traffic but behind the ASL, though crossing the ASL on red is still an offence.
+- Where there is an advanced stop line (ASL) cyclists can position themselves ahead of the motorised traffic but behind the ASL, though crossing the ASL on red is still an offence.